ClemRz/Introduction-to-IoT/README.md

    ![Hard debouncing](http://i.imgur.com/iNz1J.png)

+### Ethernet tips and tricks

+The mac address you set matters a lot.
+I usually use something like `00:15:99:B7:98:8C` incrementing the last number.

+When working with client:

+  - Always close your connection: `client.stop();`
+  - Alwasy wait for the server to answer: `while (!client.available());`

 ### How long will my battery last?

 When you are building an off-the-grid project you will need to power your Arduino with a battery that will supposedly run out some day.
 Here are some tips on how to easily extend your battery life.